-(i) Important You must have an active IP Intelligence license for this feature to function.
-See https://f5.com/products/modules/ip-intelligence-services for information.

-• Allow all sources regardless of reputation

-Select this option to allow all sources, without taking into consideration the reputation score.

-- Reject access from sources with a low reputation Select this option to reject access to the Citrix virtual server from any source with a low reputation score. - Allow but log access from sources with a low reputation Select this option to allow access to the Citrix virtual server from sources with a low reputation score, but add an entry for it in the logs.
+- i Important You must have an active IP Intelligence license for this feature to function.
+See https://techdocs.f5.com/en-us/bigip-14-1-0/big-ip-afm-getting-started-14-1-0/afm-ip-intelligence-and-reputation.html for information. - Allow all sources regardless of reputation Select this option to allow all sources, without taking into consideration the reputation score. - Reject access from sources with a low reputation Select this option to reject access to the Citrix virtual server from any source with a low reputation score. - Allow but log access from sources with a low reputation Select this option to allow access to the Citrix virtual server from sources with a low reputation score, but add an entry for it in the logs.